RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 ## Label Placement

 ### Important Notes

 Every joint moves in the positive direction when turned counter clockwise and in the negative direction when turned clockwise.
 This is why the labels for joint 4 on the three PSMs are the only labels with negative values on the left and negative values on the right.

-The label for joint 3 of the ECM is made so that 180 is the value that is aligned with the divot in the joint because the 0 position for the ECM is where the ECM is doubled back, facing the main column.
+The label for joint 3 of the ECM is made so that 180 is the value that is aligned with the divot in the joint because the 0 position for the ECM is where the ECM is facing the support column.

 Make sure to put the labels on the link before the joint.